Lawmakers seek to bar insurrectionists from holding office - NewsBreak

 While the bills vary in scope, their aim is similar.

-"If you've tried to take down our government through violent means, in no way should you be part of it," New York state Sen. Brad Hoylman-Sigal said.
+“If you’ve tried to take down our government through violent means, in no way should you be part of it,” New York state Sen. Brad Hoylman-Sigal said.10 killed in mass shooting near Los Angeles Lunar New Year fest

 He is sponsoring a bill that would bar people convicted of engaging in an insurrection or rebellion against the United States from holding civil office, meaning they would not be able to serve as a judge or member of the Legislature.
 Hoylman-Sigal said he introduced the bill this year because he saw more people who were involved in the riot in Washington on Jan.
 6, 2021, running for office last year.